西江月. 照野弥弥浅浪 The Moon Brightens the Murmuring Shallow Stream

 解鞍欹枕绿杨桥,

-- to the tune of the Moon on River West
+- to the tune “The Moon on West River”

-(composed during my spring trip on my horse from Huangzhou to Qishui Town; After a few drinks at the local tavern, I felt tipsy while walking to a bridge under a bright moon.
-So I unsaddled the horse and inclined by the bridge for a nap, only to find myself wake up to a spring dawn with the murmuring river winding the landscape from distant mountains and hills.
-It was so beautiful.
-For a moment I thought it were the dream world, hence I wrote this poem on a baluster of the bridge.)
+(Intro: This was composed during my spring outing on horseback from Huangzhou to Qishui Town.
+After a few drinks at a local tavern, I felt tipsy as I reached a bridge under a bright moon.
+I unsaddled the horse and lay by the bridge for a nap.
+I woke at dawn to the murmuring spring river winding from a distant mountain range to nearby rolling hills – a dream world of serene beauty.
+Hence, I wrote this poem on a baluster of the bridge.)

-Unsaddled, he’ll rest with me by Willow Bridge,
+Unsaddled, he rests with me at Willow Bridge

 Appreciation:

-This Ci was composed in March, 1082 which was Su Shi’s third spring in Huangzhou.
-He was riding along then called 'the Orchard River' ( today’s Xi River in Xishui County, not far away from Huangzhou).
-I’m quite familiar with the place as it’s my birthplace where I cherish many childhood memories (1963-82).
-The bridge, called 'the Old Bridge' today, was on my way to my primary and middle schools on the temple side.
-I can still picture it that it was built with rammed earth on wooden structure with wooden tiers deep into the fast running sand river which was about 150-200 metres wide, exposing wide sandy beach on the temple side in the dry seasons.
-We also practised military trainings there in summer.
-The other side of the river is less sandy, and usually covered with wild flowers I used to collect them after school.
-There was no cement used, no bridge railing on either side and there were many holes on it.
-As children we used to jump over them for fun, totally ignorant that it was indeed a dangerous bridge on the brink of breaking down after many years’ poor maintenance.
+This Ci was composed in March 1082, Su Shi’s third spring in Huangzhou.
+He was riding along the Orchard River (today’s Xi River in Xishui County, not far from Huangzhou, Hubei).
+I’m quite familiar with the place, as it is my birthplace, where I cherish many childhood memories (1968-82).
+The bridge, now called the Old Bridge, was on my way to my primary and middle schools on the temple side.
+I can still picture it, built with rammed earth on a wooden structure with wooden tiers, deep into the fast-running sand river, which was about 150-200 metres wide, exposing a wide sandy beach on the temple side in the dry seasons.
+We also practised school military training there in the summer.
+The other side of the river was less sandy, usually covered with wild flowers.
+I used to collect them after school.
+There was no cement, no bridge railing on either side, and there were many holes.
+As children, we used to jump over them for fun, totally ignorant that it was a dangerous bridge, on the brink of collapse after many years of neglect.

 Notes:

-1. Willow Bridge: the site can be found today in the east of Xishui County, Hubei Province.
-A new bridge was built beside the old ruins.
-It’s actually about half a mile away from Clear Stream Temple where he wrote another famous poem “A Visit to Clear Stream Temple by the Orchard River Flowing East”.
+1. Willow Bridge; The site lies east of present-day Xishui County, Hubei Province.
+A modern bridge now stands beside the old ruins.
+The location is approximately half a mile from Clear Stream Temple, where Su Shi composed another celebrated work, “A Visit to Clear Stream Temple by the Orchard River Flowing East.”

 Reference: